-- ★ Bohorok Encounter Orang-utans in the wild when trekking through the jungle in Bukit Lawang. - ★ Berastagi Stroll through fruit markets and climb the active volcano of Mount Sibayak. - 🛊 Samosir Travel by boat to visit the remote Batak villages, learning about their unique ancestral traditions. - 🛨 Lake Toba Enjoy the peace and tranquillity, with the chance for a refreshing swim in the largest crater lake in the world.
+- Bohorok Encounter Orang-utans in the wild when trekking through the jungle in Bukit Lawang. - Berastagi Stroll through fruit markets and climb the active volcano of Mount Sibayak. - Samosir Travel by boat to visit the remote Batak villages, learning about their unique ancestral traditions.